This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you decide to use shredded cheese anyway-- make sure to keep an eye on your tarts as they cook, and pull them out if the cheese starts to burn.

-How to Serve a Tomato Tart
+How to Serve Tomato Tarts

-Eat this savory tomato tart while it's still warm, along with a tall glass of lavender lemonade.
+I like to enjoy these along with a tall glass of lavender lemonade.
 Finish your meal with some icy cold berry granita, and enjoy the long, full days of summer.

-Tomato Tart
+Tomato Tarts

 Ingredients